 3: Foreign-owned Manufacturers.
 Still true.
 Many factories in Vietnam that cater to America and European and Australian companies are owned out of Taiwan.

 One new thing about which you need to be careful these days is making sure your product made in Vietnam will actually be deemed to have been made in Vietnam for US tariff purposes.
 We are hearing of Chinese companies assuring their foreign buyers that they will ship their products to Vietnam (or Indonesia or Malaysia or Thailand or Hong Kong or Taiwan or Cambodia) and from there have them shipped to the United States and that doing this will make them “tariff free.”
 Having your made in China products shipped to Taiwan or to Malaysia or to Thailand or to Vietnam or to anywhere else and then having those products shipped to the United States as though they are not from China can and does lead to massive fines and to JAIL TIME.
 Chinese factories are claiming either that this transshipping is either legal or that nobody ever gets caught, neither of which are remotely true.
-Do you really want to be legal advice about United States customs law from a Chinese factory with a massive incentive to sell you Chinese products and very little incentive to keep you out of jail?
+Do you really want to be getting your legal advice about United States customs law from a Chinese factory with a massive incentive to sell you Chinese products and very little incentive to keep you out of jail?

 US importers that falsely label the country of origin on their imports are subject to significant fines and penalties and to criminal prosecution.
 Lying about a product’s country of origin can subject you to 20 years in Federal prison.
 My law firm’s international trade lawyers are always pointing out that whenever the US increases tariffs on a product, the US Government knows there is an increased likelihood of illegal transshipping of that product and it prepares accordingly.
-The U.S. government is preparing to catch those who transship China products to avoid the new China tariffs and it will no doubt be tougher than usual on anyone they catch engaging in transshipping
+The U.S. government is preparing to catch those who fraudulently transship China products to avoid the new China tariffs and it will no doubt be tougher than usual on anyone they catch engaging in deceptive transshipping.

 The examples below are illustrative.